The Question of Extremism in American Politics

-It's not just the failures of our political system and American government; there are a lot of other structural factors like industrialization and globalization, the rise of social media, the focus on politician's personal lives, aggressiveness to root out scandals, to report on mini-scandals.
-That has all contributed to this age of polarization, but at some point when the country and the government is able to again address issues like climate change, which is increasingly central and existential for a lot of people understandably, then the extremists have less oxygen and there are people who don't feel as livid at the system.
+It's not just the failures of our political system and American government; there are a lot of other structural factors like industrialization and globalization, the rise of social media, the focus on politician's personal lives, aggressiveness to root out scandals, to report on mini-scandals that have all contributed to this age of polarization.
+At some point the country and the government is going to have to be able to again address issues like climate change, which is increasingly central and existential for a lot of people understandably, then the extremists have less oxygen and there are people who don't feel as livid at the system.

 The argument that the system is rigged, that the establishment is corrupt.
 I think those arguments have less weight for people if the county and the government can eventually get to address some of these big systemic problems in American society.

 The last thing I'll say is we're still struggling with the country's original sin, which of course was racism and slavery.
 We're still living in the shadow of the civil rights revolution of the 1960s, which was just a partial revolution.
 It became extremely important, but it obviously did not go far enough, and I think a lot of people continue to feel like they don't have a real stake in our society.
 That it is not necessarily democratic for them.